fex01/servicenow-notes/sn-discovery.md

   - or Discovery Status > Discovery Log
 - using patterns with Process Classifiers
   - process classifiers will mostly deliver the application name - can be combined with patterns to extract additional details
-  - Process classification in Discovery tracks services, such as database servers, running on computer Cls in your ServiceNow instance
+  - Process classification in Discovery tracks services, such as database servers, running on computer CIs in your ServiceNow instance
   - Patterns can utilize Process Classifiers to help identify applications based on running processes
   - Enforce Process Classification must be checked for a pattern to utilize the Process Classifiers
   - adapt an existing pattern